RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 For example, given a graph with $v$ vertices, we can describe a boolean function with $n = \binom{v}{2}$ inputs, one input bit for each possible edge, where the output is 1 if and only if some property of the input graph holds.

 One, commonly mentioned example is the $\text{CLIQUE}_k(x)$ function, which outputs 1 if and only if the provided graph has a clique subgraph of size $k$.
-This problem is NP-Complete, which in simple terms means that it is widely believed that finding the answer is computationally hard.<Ref title="Clique problem" url="https://en.wikipedia.org/wiki/Clique_problem" people="Wikipedia" references={references} />
+This problem is $\textsf{NP-Complete}$, which in simple terms means that it is widely believed that finding the answer is computationally hard.<Ref title="Clique problem" url="https://en.wikipedia.org/wiki/Clique_problem" people="Wikipedia" references={references} />
 Since a circuit computation can be simulated by a turing machine in polynomial time, providing family of polynomial circuits to $\text{CLIQUE}_k(x)$ would imply that $\mathsf{P}$ = $\mathsf{NP}$. <Footnote>Furthermore, by the <a href="https://en.wikipedia.org/wiki/Karp%E2%80%93Lipton_theorem">Karp-Lipton Theorem</a>, it would imply the collapse of the polynomial hierarchy, but this is out of the scope of this post.</Footnote>

 ### The $\mathsf{P/poly}$ Complexity Class